laymonage/spotify-to-github/README.md

-# spotify-saved-tracks
+# spotify-to-github

-Save your Spotify saved tracks into a GitHub repository, updated daily by GitHub Actions.
+Save your Spotify data into a GitHub repository, updated daily by GitHub Actions.

 To use this repository with your Spotify account, click on "Use this template"